 3.3 The Alzheimer's Association, 7 NY chapters

-The Coalition of New York State Alzheimer's Association Chapters delivers ADCSI-funded community services through 7 chapters covering all 62 counties:
+The Coalition of New York State Alzheimer's Association Chapters delivers ADCSI-funded community services through 7 chapters, between them covering every region of the state:

 3.4 NYU BOLD Public Health Center of Excellence